pussinboots/sbt-rpm/README.md

 You can change the ip address in the Vagrant file see web_config.vm.network :hostonly, "192.168.1.10" or apache_config.vm.network :hostonly, "192.168.1.11".

-Enyoj playing around with it.
+Enjoy playing around with it.

 This approach show how easy it is with rpm and puppet to have a automated deployment.
 This scenario here is simple and is a one machine with 2 vm approach but if you use a remote yum repo and put the